-The tax exponse is computed to sperit the provisions of Income Tax Act, 1961.
+The tax expense is computed as per the provisions of Income Tax Act, 1961.
 Statutory tax rate of 26% is applicable to the company for the financial year ended 31 March 2019.
-Considering loss incurred during the year and lack of probability of future recovery of losses incurred, tax expense for the year is Nil,
+Considering loss incurred during the year and lack of probability of future recovery of losses incurred. tax expense for the year is Nil.

 Basic EPS amounts are calculated by dividing the profit/(loss) for the period attributable to equity holders by the weighted average number of Equity shares outstanding during the period.
-The following shows the computation of basic EPS
+The following shows the computation of basic EPS.

+31 March 2019

+(Amount in Rs.)

-Loss for the period 31 March 2019 (Amount in Rs.)
-(2.37.770) Weighted average number of equity shares in calculating basic and diluted EPS 50.000 Earnings per share Basic and diluted (on nominal value of Rs.
-10 per share) Rupees/share (4,76)
+Loss for the period (2.37.770)

+Weighted average number of equity shares in calculating basic and diluted EPS 50.000

+Earnings per share Basic and diluted (on nominal value of Rs, 10 per share) Rupees/share (4 76)